 CEAT's CSR purpose is to drive "holistic empowerment" and overall vision is to bring about a long-term sustainable change in the lives of the under privileged through implementation of initiatives that have a clear societal impact, governed by its dedicated CSR Policy.
-As a responsible business corporation, the Company addresses needs of the Sustainable Development Goals the communities where it operates in (SDGs) established by the United well-being of the community.
+As a responsible business corporation, well-being of the community.
 Its and the society at large, in line with Nations.